BECAA Learning Hub

 Handbook Citation

 Jones, B.L.H.
 (2026).
-Best Catch Assessment (BECCA) Handbook: A practical guide for turning fisher knowledge into quantitative information for data-poor fisheries.
+Best Catch Assessment (BECAA) Handbook: A practical guide for turning fisher knowledge into quantitative information for data-poor fisheries.
 Project Seagrass, UK.

 In collaboration with: